bejjup/gvsu-cis350/meetings/MINUTES2.md

 Date: 10/4/24

-Time: 10 - 10:25am
+Time: 10 - 10:20am

 Discussion points:

-* general overview of our project
-* general features
+- Decide roles
+- Responsibilities
+- Make sure we are on track with software model V
+- Make sure we are using the norms of our model
+- Make requirements page
+  - Docs in github
+- Take about features might want to add *optional
+  - Might do in the future

 Goals for next week (include responsibilities)

-* finalize technology
-* what roles everyone will have
+* finalize roles
-* using jira
+* split responsibilities
-* become more familiar with jira and github
+* make jira more detailed
-* finalize project idea and features
+* start planning and testing using model V